aren-01/structure-dataproject/README.md

 How to start CI/CD automation step-by-step:

-1. Clone the entire Git.
+1. Fork the entire Git.

 2. Define the following secrets on Secrets and Variables